arshiahaeri89/Todo-List/README.md

 - [x] Add Token authentication
 - [ ] in client side, check end date was bigger or equal than start date
 - [ ] Modulize program
+- [x] set good icons for ionic tabs
+- [ ] Handle Showing the foem and exit button when user logged in in config tab (tab 4)